ohshitgorillas/k8s-bittorrent/README.md

 * volume host paths (leave `/lib/modules`)

-6. Next we'll set the bind addresses in Transmission to prevent it from leaking data outside of wg0 (except RPC), then deploy the main pod.
+6. Next we'll set the bind addresses in Transmission to prevent data leakage outside of wg0, then deploy the pod.
 If you already have a Transmission config file from a previous setup, open it.
-Otherwise, execute `kubectl apply -f deployment_bittorrent.yaml` to generate the file, then `kubectl delete deployment bittorrent` to kill the pod and allow for editing the file `transmission/config/settings.json`.
+Otherwise, execute `kubectl apply -f deployment_bittorrent.yaml` to generate the file `transmission/config/settings.json`, then `kubectl delete deployment bittorrent` to kill the pod and allow editing.

 Locate the bind address settings:
 ```